Estimated reading time: 7 minutes

-- don’t house your crested gecko near the kitchen: the bacteria can be easily transferred onto food so don’t house your gecko in a room where food is prepared, served, or consumed.
+- don’t house your crested gecko near the kitchen: the bacteria can be easily transferred onto food.
+Keep your gecko in a room where food isn’t prepared, served, or consumed.

-- don’t clean the terrarium in your bathtub or shower: cleaning the terrarium shouldn’t be done in the bathroom but preferably outside or in a garage to prevent contamination of your tub and shower with the bacteria.
+- don’t clean the terrarium in your bathtub or shower: cleaning the terrarium shouldn’t be done in the bathroom.
+You should preferably do it outside or in a garage to prevent contamination of your tub and shower with the bacteria.

-- never kiss or touch noses with your crested gecko: although you sometimes might be tempted to do so, you should never kiss or touch noses with your crestie.
-This only increases the risk of transmission of bacteria.
+- never kiss or touch noses with your crested gecko: this only increases the risk of transmission of bacteria.

 You should also be wary that indirect contact can also lead to the transmission of Salmonella.
-The terrarium and objects in it can contain the bacteria.
+For example, the terrarium and objects in it can contain bacteria.
 Salmonella infections are highly contagious and can stay alive on surfaces for several hours (some species even several days).